fool us host

 Finch

-But that’s not the main draw to the fool me TV show.
-So many people keep watching the show—even those who wouldn’t watch a straight magic show.
+But that’s not the main draw to the Fool Me TV show.
+Many people keep watching the show—even those who wouldn’t watch a straight magic show.
 They watch Penn & Teller Fool Us because of the drama.
 What makes good drama?
 One word—conflict.
-And this TV show has it.
+This TV show has it.
 Just like in his book Cruel Tricks for Dear Friends, Penn Jillette playfully plays the villain, and he often prefaces “You fooled Us!” with a statement of frustration and pretended rage.
 That conflict is drama you can’t look away from.
-The best of Fool Us Penn and Teller are often acts which don’t fool Penn & Teller.
+The best of Fool Us Penn and Teller are often acts that don’t fool Penn & Teller.

 Penn and Teller Easy Money